Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Novel properties of a plane Wave in a moving medium

-It is seen from Eqs.\ (\ref{eq43}) and (\ref{eq44}) that $(\bar{E}_{em}/\omega)=(\bar{E}'_{em}/\omega')$ holds and it is a Lorentz invariant, and $(\bar{E}_{em}/\omega)=\hbar$ holds when Einstein light-quantum hypothesis is imposed.
-Thus the Planck constant $\hbar$ must be a Lorentz invariant.
-In other words, Einstein light-quantum hypothesis requires the Lorentz invariance of Planck constant for a plane wave.
-Therefore, the construction of photon momentum-energy four-vector, Eq.\ (\ref{eq16}) in Sec.\ III, is well grounded.
+It is seen from Eqs.\ (\ref{eq43}) and (\ref{eq44}) that $(\bar{E}_{em}/\omega)=(\bar{E}'_{em}/\omega')$ holds and is a Lorentz invariant, and $(\bar{E}_{em}/\omega)=\hbar$ holds when the Einstein light-quantum hypothesis is imposed.
+Thus the Planck constant $\hbar$ must be Lorentz invariant.
+In other words, the Einstein light-quantum hypothesis requires the Lorentz invariance of the Planck constant for a plane wave.
+Therefore, the construction of the photon momentum--energy four-vector, Eq.\ (\ref{eq16}) in Sec.\ III, is well grounded.

-If a volume $dV'_{\mathrm{light}}$ in the medium-rest frame moves along the wave vector $n'_d\mathbf{k}'$ at the light speed $(c/n'_d)$, then there are no photons that cross its boundary, and the photon number within $dV'_\mathrm{light}$ keeps constant.
-In such a case, the transformation of the moving volume (termed \emph{light volume}) is given by \\ \\ Compared with Eq.\ (\ref{eq46}), we find that \\ \\ is a Lorentz invariant, namely the photon number in the light volume is Lorentz invariant.
-Thus we have the total momentum-energy four-vector in the light volume, given by \\ \\ or \\ The invariance of $N_p dV_\mathrm{light}$ implies that observed in any inertial frames, all the $N_p dV_\mathrm{light}$ photons are frozen inside the light volume $dV_\mathrm{light}$.
+If a volume $dV'_{\mathrm{light}}$ in the medium-rest frame moves along the wave vector $n'_d\mathbf{k}'$ at light speed $(c/n'_d)$, then there are no photons that cross its boundary, and the photon number within $dV'_\mathrm{light}$ remains constant.
+In such a case, the transformation of the moving volume (termed \emph{light volume}) is given by \\ \\ Comparing with Eq.\ (\ref{eq46}), we find that \\ \\ is Lorentz invariant, namely, the photon number in the light volume is Lorentz invariant.
+Thus we have the total momentum--energy four-vector in the light volume, given by \\ \\ or \\ The invariance of $N_p dV_\mathrm{light}$ implies that, observed in any inertial frames, all the $N_p dV_\mathrm{light}$ photons are frozen inside the light volume $dV_\mathrm{light}$.
 Thus the light volume can be taken to be an approximate description of practical low-divergence light pulses.

-Inserting Eq.\ (\ref{eq47}) and Eq.\ (\ref{eq6}) into Eq.\ (\ref{eq45}), we have \\ \\ which is also a Lorentz invariant; namely the light-volume energy and the frequency transform in the same law.
+Inserting Eq.\ (\ref{eq47}) and Eq.\ (\ref{eq6}) into Eq.\ (\ref{eq45}), we have \\ \\ which is also a Lorentz invariant; namely, the light-volume energy and the frequency transform in the same law.
 This result, which is obtained in the moving medium, is exactly the same as that obtained by Einstein in \emph{free-space} \cite{r20}.

-From above analysis, we can draw the following conclusions: \begin{itemize}
+From the preceding analysis, we can draw the following conclusions. \begin{itemize}